 What if you could start already enjoying your life, with a business model that empowers you rather than a company that makes you work no stop.

-This article was meant to give you some inspiration and ideas on what business models might be better suited for a solopreneur.
+This article was meant to give you some inspiration and ideas on which business models might be better suited for a solopreneur.